lsblakk/pystar/docs/webapp.rst

 the last time you ran syncdb. syncdb can be called as often as you like, and it will only ever create the tables that don't exist.

-Read the django-admin.py documentation for full information on what the manage.py utility can do.
+`More info`: Read the django-admin.py `documentation <http://docs.djangoproject.com/en/dev/ref/django-admin/>`_ for full information on what the manage.py utility can do.

 Playing with the API
 ------------------------------